Do you spend family outings disciplining your child? Learn what to do when your kids don’t listen in public so you can enjoy your time together.

 4. Correct the behavior

 Then, offer different ways to behave, or reiterate the behavior you expect.
 Let’s say your child is goofing off instead of standing in line at the grocery store.
-He’s roughhousing with his brother and throwing toy on the floor.
+He’s roughhousing with his brother and throwing a toy on the floor.

 Let him know the correct way to behave.
 He should stand and hold his toy and remain respectful while the cashier rings up your items.
 He can even hug his toy to contain his energy while he waits.

 It’s not enough to say, “Don’t do that.”
-We also need to let kids know explicitly how they should behave.
+We also need to let kids know how they should behave.

 5. Follow through with consequences

-Kids might keep misbehaving because we don’t enforce the consequences we said we would.
+Younger children might keep misbehaving because we don’t enforce the consequences we said we would.
 As difficult as it is to leave the library, we need to do so if they continue to yell and misbehave.